Frequently Asked Questions

 2. The evenings are jollier if you aren’t the only person there, so again choose your walking time with care, and a route which is likely to throw you into contact with locals and other walkers.

-3. A walking partner is another pair of eyes for navigation, but a GPS is just as good.
+4. A walking partner is another pair of eyes for navigation, but a GPS is just as good.
 It is a condition that all solo walkers carry a GPS unit (or agreed GPS smartphone App) and are a competent user.
-All our easy-medium+ graded routes are now GPS-tracked.
+This way you can tell your Local Contact exactly where you are, and the risk of getting lost is reduced to zero.
+All our routes are now GPS-tracked.
+Find out how to use GPS here.

-This rule will only be varied by agreement with On Foot and on certain easily navigable routes (currently Andros, Bohemia, Camino Primitivo, Dubrovnik, Naxos/Amorgos and Rhine).
-Talk to us at email@example.com or call +44 (0)1722 322 652 to help you decide.
+This rule will only be varied by agreement with On Foot and on certain easily navigable routes (currently Andros, Bohemia, Camino Primitivo, Naxos/Amorgos and Rhine).
+Talk to us at firstname.lastname@example.org or call +44 (0)1722 322652 to help you decide.

 What does the price of the holiday include?